OnlySpoons/Spoons-Tavern-Defence/README.md

 Spoons: Tavern Defence

+Change Log 28/04/2021 - Martin & Thomas
+- Created a PhysicsEntity class to inherit from Entity to allow distiction between entities without physics
+- Added Weapon class for weapons to inherit from
+- Added AssaultRifle class to be the starting weapon
+- Added raycasting to Physics
+- Added jumping and firing to player
+- Added DamageEvent for when a weapon is fired
+- Tweaked transform class to fix issues with matrix calculations
+- Tweaked gravity to address floatiness problem
+- Fixed issue with renderScene where the passed camera was dereferenced incorrectly

 Change Log 20/04/2021 - Martin & Thomas
 - Fully implemented Bullet physics simulation and added gravity to all objects
 - Box, Sphere, and Capsule colliders implemented as basic shape colliders